 Keep in mind that debt consolidation loans aren’t for everyone, and you need to be careful with the evaluation process so that you don’t end up denting your credit score even more.
 If this type of loan isn’t the best fit for your current financial situation, a credit builder loan can be an option.

 Credit builder loans are installment loans in nature and exist specifically to help people with thin or no credit improve their credit profiles.
 Once your credit builder loan request is approved, the lender deposits the money in a savings account.
 You’re not allowed to access it until you’ve paid off the loan.

 First off, through on-time payments, you demonstrate that you possess the financial discipline required to manage debt responsibly, building a positive credit history in the process.
 You can follow these techniques such as:

 - How to Use QuickBooks for Personal Finance

-- Determine Personal Budgeting Methods to use
+- Determine Personal Budgeting Methods

 - How to Improve Budgeting Skills

 With positive credit history comes improved credit scores, favorable loan rates in the future, and other benefits associated with good FICO scores.